GEANT-DataPlaneProgramming/int-platforms/README.md

 In order to configure desire InfluxDB destination for INT monitoring data please edit proper p4app manifest file (in example: `./int.p4app/int_v1.0.json`):

 ![The INT monitoring of the int-p4app network flow ](docs/int-p4app-visualisation.png)

+End-to-end flow delay values on graphs are not previse beacause of bmv2 time synchronisation problems.
+Delay values can be negative if sink bmv2 switch will start sooner that source bmv2 switch.
+Please don't be suprised when bmv2 process packets in hundreds of miliseconds (with great time fluctuations)

 Contact
 ---------